-The visitor won’t notice this, and that’s exactly the point.
+The visitor won’t notice this, and that’s precisely the point.

 WP-Optimize allows you to clean up and optimize your database to make it run better.

-You can also remove all those comments and post revisions automatically in order to ensure your database is running neat, fast, and efficient.
+You can also remove all those comments and post revisions automatically to ensure your database runs neat, fast, and efficiently.

-Once enabled, you can define a schedule which will automatically clean-up your database by removing all unnecessary data like spam comments, trashed content, etc.
+Once enabled, you can define a schedule that will automatically clean-up your database by removing all unnecessary data like spam comments, trashed content, etc.

 It will also show database statistics and potential savings, and more.

 As a revolutionary, all-in-one plugin that cleans your database, compresses your images and caches your site, this simple and highly effective tool has everything you need to keep your website fast and thoroughly optimized.

 Slow load time is often attributed to having too many plugins.

 However, in most cases, we need those plugins, so removing them isn’t work for you.

 Perhaps a better question is not whether you need a particular plugin but whether you need it on every page.